 Established in 2007, Common Core is a non-profit 501(c)3 organization formed to promote content-rich liberal arts education in America’s K–12 schools.
 Common Core believes that a child who graduates from high school without an understanding of culture, the arts, history, literature, civics, and language has in fact been left behind.
 To improve education in America, Common Core creates curriculum tools and also promotes programs, policies, and initiatives at the local, state, and federal levels that provide students with challenging, rigorous instruction in the full range of liberal arts and sciences.
 Click here for more information.

-Common Core’s trustees are Erik Berg, a second grade public school teacher in Boston, Massachusetts; Barbara Byrd-Bennett, chief academic and accountability officer of the Detroit Public Schools; Antonia Cortese, secretary-treasurer of the American Federation of Teachers; Pascal Forgione, Jr., executive director of the Educational Testing Service’s Center on K–12 Assessment and Performance Management; Lorraine Griffith, a fifth grade public school teacher in Asheville, North Carolina; Jason Griffiths, headmaster of the Brooklyn Latin School; Joy Hakim, author of A History of Us and The Story of Science; Bill Honig, former superintendent of public instruction for the state of California; Carol Jago, high school teacher and former president of the National Council of Teachers of English; Richard Kessler, Dean of Mannes College The New School for Music and former executive director of The Center for Arts Education; Lynne Munson, president and executive director of Common Core; and Juan Rangel, CEO of Chicago-based United Neighborhood Organization.
+Common Core’s trustees are Erik Berg, a National Board Certified second grade public school teacher in Boston, Massachusetts; Barbara Byrd-Bennett, Chief Executive Officer for Chicago Public Schools; Antonia Cortese, former Secretary-Treasurer of the American Federation of Teachers; Pascal Forgione, Jr., Executive Director of the Center on K-12 Assessment and Performance Management at ETS; Lorraine Griffith, a Title I Reading Specialist at West Buncombe Elementary in Asheville, North Carolina; Jason Griffiths, Director of Programs at the National Academy of Advanced Teacher Education; Bill Honig, President of the Consortium on Reading Excellence; Carol Jago, Associate Director of the California Reading and Literature Project at UCLA; Richard Kessler, Dean of Mannes College, The New School for Music; Lynne Munson, President and Executive Director of Common Core; and Juan Rangel, former Chief Executive Officer of Chicago-based United Neighborhood Organization.

 Early on during the development of the Common Core State Standards (CCSS), Common Core recognized that these influential standards would have the potential to raise student achievement if the standards were implemented with first-rate curriculum materials.
 We therefore set out to create tools that teachers could use to develop strong, CCSS-aligned curricula.
-The first tool we created is Common Core’s Curriculum Maps in English Language Arts.
-The Maps are a coherent sequence of thematic units, roughly six per grade level, K–12.
-Common Core’s Maps connect the skills delineated in the CCSS in ELA with suggested works of literature and informational texts and provide sample activities that teachers can use in their classrooms.
-We are now at work on CCSS-based mathematics maps, as well.
+The first tool we created is Common Core’s Curriculum for English.
+The curriculum provides a coherent sequence of thematic curriculum units, roughly six per grade level, K–12.
+The units connect the skills delineated in the CCSS in ELA with suggested works of literature and informational texts and provide sample activities that teachers can use in their classrooms.
+We are now at work on CCSS-based mathematics curriculum as well.

 The Common Core State Standards call for the new standards to be taught within the context of a “content-rich curriculum.”
 But the CCSS do not specify what content students need to master, as this fell outside the scope of the standards-setting project.
 Here is how this is explained in the introduction to the CCSS: